Cup: For hot beverages

+Metal and glass cups can use a double wall construction with a vacuum-sealed space in-between to reduce the loss of heat and keep outside surfaces cooler.

 Disposable

 Disposable cups are intended to be used only once.
 They are often used by fast-food restaurants and coffee shops to serve beverages.
 Institutions that provide drinking water, such as offices and hospitals, may also use disposable cups for sanitary reasons.